qtumproject/qtum/doc/build-openbsd.md

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Qtum Core, here are a few common examples:

 ##### Descriptor Wallet and GUI:
 This enables the GUI and descriptor wallet support, assuming `sqlite` and `qt5` are installed.